SiyuZhang-0426/SiyuZhang-0426.github.io/src/content/posts/Markdown Extended Features.md

 ---
 title: Markdown Extended Features
-published: 2024-05-01
+published: 2025-09-16
-updated: 2024-11-29
-description: 'Read more about Markdown features in Fuwari'
+description: Markdown Extended Features
-image: ''
-tags: [Demo, Example, Markdown, Fuwari]
+tags: [Markdown, Guide]
-category: 'Examples'
+category: Guide
 draft: false
 ---

 ## GitHub Repository Cards

 You can add dynamic cards that link to GitHub repositories, on page load, the repository information is pulled from the GitHub API.

 ::github{repo="Fabrizz/MMM-OnSpotify"}